ICST-Technion/Y23_TechnionAsk/README.md

-# SocialCreditSystem
+# TechnionAsk
-A Technion CS Software-Project "Social Credit System" for the CS Faculty
+A Technion CS Software-Project "TechnionAsk" for the CS Faculty